Konstantin343/JavaScript-ITMO/README.md

 # JavaScript-ITMO
-Some Javascript homeworks from Paradigms-courses.
+Some JavaScript homeworks from Paradigms-courses.

 ### 1. Object
 Parser and mathematical functions using objects